Research & Development

-Since its foundation in 1961, Sarstedt has placed great value on research and development.
-In order to detect future trends and determine the needs of the customers, we are in continuous dialogue with the users in medicine and science.
+Since our company’s foundation, we have placed great value on research and development.
+In order to detect future trends and determine the needs of our customers, we are in continuous dialogue with the users in medicine and science.
 In our own development centre, we actively advance innovations from the initial idea through to the finished product.

 Progress through innovation

 There are many examples of our forward-looking product solutions.
 The development of the S-Monovette® enabled a revolution in blood collection.
 The innovative system combines two techniques in one product.
 As required, the user can select either the so-called aspiration or the vacuum technique – flexible, safe and patient friendly.